Anjali-kumari0777/IMDB-Clone-API/README.md

 # IMDB-Clone-API
-A custom IMDB-style API built with Django/DRF for managing movies and user reviews.
-Users can submit reviews for movies available on the streaming platform.
-Authentication is implemented to ensure secure and verified user reviews.
+A simple IMDB-style movie review API built using Django REST Framework.
+Users can browse movies, add reviews, and authenticate securely to manage their own review activity.